I love storybook endings.

 It’s hard to comprehend that God would give me such treasure—a parting gift from heaven before they took their last breath.
 To watch them cross over to heaven and know we will see our loved ones again.
 The certainty of a better place sealed with one last kiss—and yet, I wonder why . . .

 Love leaves deep scars.
 It wounds and marks us for life.
 If our hearts aren’t tough or strong enough to endure incredible pain, we might be left breathless or alone.
 Love is like a fire or a cloud that sends a lot of rain.
 It’s not a lie told to make us cry.
 But.
 I promise you . . .
 It will.

 ~ The way to love ~If I speak in the tongues of angels, but have not love I am a noisy gong or a clanging cymbal.
 And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.
 If I give all I have.
 And if I deliver up my body to be burned, but have not love, I gain nothing.

 1 Corinthians 13

-Do you recall a time in your life when you had to forgive someone you loved or endured the pain of losing a loved one?
-I’d love to hear your story.
+We all know love hurts.
+Do you recall a time in your life when you had to forgive someone you trusted or endured the pain of losing a loved one?
+Your story matters.
 Please join the conversation in the comments section below.